The Ambassador

 By: Adam Burns

-The Baltimore & Ohio's Ambassador served its Baltimore/Washington, D.C. to Detroit market, formed during the era of the Great Depression.
-The railroad considered the train one of its premier and most important, behind only the Capitol Limited and National Limited
+Operating along its Baltimore/Washington, D.C.-Detroit corridor, the Baltimore & Ohio considered the Ambassador one of its premier and most important trains, behind only the Capitol Limited and National Limited

-It regularly carried notable clientele aboard during its peak years, included all of the B&O's top services, and continued to see a high level of patronage far beyond the end of World War II.
+It regularly carried notable clientele during its peak years and continued to see a high patronage far beyond World War II.
+However, as the public abandoned trains for automobiles and airlines into the 1950s the B&O began cutting back services.

 History

-The first appearance of the name Ambassador on the Baltimore & Ohio's timetable occurred during the spring of 1930 when it replaced the railroad's former Detroit-Washington Limited/Washington-Detroit Limited (westbound train #19, eastbound #20) that had only been in service itself since June of 1925.
+The first appearance of the name Ambassador on B&O's timetable occurred in the spring of 1930 when it replaced the railroad's former Detroit-Washington Limited/Washington-Detroit Limited (westbound train #19, eastbound #20) that had only been in service itself since June of 1925.

-As one of the B&O's most important trains the Ambassador was one of the first to tout air-conditioning in 1932 via a heavyweight diner and prior to World War II the entire consist was air-conditioned.
+As one of the B&O's premier trains the Ambassador was one of the first to tout air-conditioning in 1932 via a heavyweight diner, and before World War II the entire train boasted this luxury.

-At the time such a luxury was an entirely new technology and rarely found in public places let alone private homes.
+At the time such a first-class accommodation was an entirely new technology and rarely found in public places let alone private homes.

-Aside from full dining services the rest of the train's consist at this time included a baggage-coach, reclining-seat coaches, a standard lounge, several sleepers, and a lounge-observation (all heavyweight equipment).
+Aside from a full dining car, the rest of the train's consist then included a baggage-coach, reclining-seat coaches, a standard lounge, several sleepers, and a lounge-observation (all heavyweight equipment).
 It also carried some head-end, mail and express.

-Passengers could also enjoy luxuries such as those found on its other important trains including valet service (for Pullman customers), a stewardess-nurse who tended to any need, a maid manicurist for the ladies, and a secretary for the gentlemen.
+Passengers could also enjoy other first-rate amenities such as valet service (for Pullman customers), a stewardess-nurse who tended to any need, a maid manicurist for the ladies, and a secretary for the gentlemen.

-While the train saw a high-level of patronage throughout the war years the B&O officially marketed the Ambassador towards business clientele and automobile executives who needed to be in Washington, D.C. for government-related affairs.
+While the train saw a high patronage throughout the war, the B&O officially marketed the Ambassador towards business clientele and automobile executives traveling to and from Washington, D.C. for government-related affairs.

-This was not considerably surprising since during that era Detroit was a booming metropolis thanks to its status as the automobile capital of the world.
+This was not considerably surprising since Detroit at the time was a booming metropolis and widely regarded as the automobile capital of the world.
 The train's status earned it top priority, enabling it to make the trip in just over 15 hours, departing Baltimore at 4:45 P.M. and arriving in the Motor City the next morning at 7:50 A.M.

 Streamlined Equipment

-During April of 1946 the train changed its termini in Detroit, moving from Fort Street Union Depot to Michigan Central Station, which saved an additional 15 minutes.
+During April, 1946 the train changed its Detroit terminal, switching from Fort Street Union Depot to New York Central's Michigan Central Station.
+This move sliced an additional 15 minutes from the schedule.

-After World War II the B&O embarked on a plan to update all of its top trains that were not already streamlined through either new purchase, overhauling additional heavyweight equipment, or purchasing surplus lightweight cars from other roads.
+After World War II the B&O upgraded its remaining top trains that were not already streamlined via either new equipment, overhauling older heavyweight cars, or purchasing surplus lightweight cars from other roads.

 At the time the Ambassador also remained steam powered using the railroad's handsome Presidential class 4-6-2 Pacifics.